 Knowledge Graphs

 Data fabric uses knowledge graphs to connect data across datasets, creating a graph of entities and their relationships.
 Knowledge graphs enhance data discovery and provide a comprehensive view of data relationships, making it easier to analyze and derive insights.
+This is particularly powerful when combined with vector databases for semantic search and similarity matching across different data types.

 Data Catalog and Profiling Tools